itava0/ReactBubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    A token is generally used to provide proof that the user is authenticated.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  To keep data secure we could required the user to login with right credentials and order to display the data.
+Also, we could add private routes so the user can't nagivate the site without login.

 - [ ] Describe how web servers work.

+ Web servers are connected to the internet, and stores the code for different websites to be shared across the world at all times.
+So, it's main purpose is to “serve” web pages it retrieves from your project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Get request can be mapped because its return a list of date from the server

 ## Project Set Up